BR Hills and K Gudi

 B R hills is also home for Soligas, whose name means ‘Children of the Bamboo’.
 They are the first tribe in India to have their right to use ancestral land inside a tiger reserve, i.e B R Hills.
 Their main source of income is harvesting and sale of Non-timber Forest Produce (NTFP) like honey, nellikai (gooseberry) and bamboo.
 You can find people dressed up in tribal wear near the temple, celebrating their rituals.

 After spending some time in the temple, we decided to start towards our next destination K Gudi at 12.30 PM.
 Kyathadevara Gudi is popularly known as K Gudi and is just 20 km from Biligiri Ranganathaswamy Temple.
-At the junction where we took right for BR Temple, take the left road which leads to K Gudi.
-There is a wilderness camp offered by Jungle lodges in K Gudi and apart from this, nothing in particular to see in K Gudi.
+At the junction where we took the right for BR Temple, take the left road which leads to K Gudi.
+Jungle lodges offer a wilderness camp in K Gudi and apart from this, nothing, in particular, to see in K Gudi.
 But, we recommend you to take this extra 20 km pleasant drive if you ever visit B R Hills.

 The road leading to K Gudi traverses through a dense forest with space for only one vehicle to pass in most of the places.
 There was absolutely no traffic in this forest route.
 The thought of this forest being home for numerous wild animals, the lonely road, and thick forest definitely makes your drive an adventurous one.
 Avoid stopping the vehicle in this route.
 Unfortunately, we could not see any animals except for few deers en route.
 Near the Jungle lodges’ wilderness camp, we could see 2-3 wild boars.
 After the jungle lodges, the wildlife sanctuary continued for about 3 kms.